pvolnov/py-near/docs/account.rst

 .. function:: create_account(account_id: str, public_key: Union[str, bytes], initial_balance: int, nowait=False)

-    Create new account in subdomian of current account.
+    Create new account in subdomain of current account.
 For example, if current account is "test.near", you can create "wwww.test.near"

     :param account_id: new account id